bouzinabdotcom/TicTacToe/README.md

     $ ./tictactoe

-This prompts are intuitive no need for explanation there.
+The prompts are intuitive no need for explanation there.

 # Working on